Famous People From Kansas City

 - Paul Rudd

-- Joe Randa –
+- Joe Randa – baseball player

 - Cathy Reynolds – professional golfer